ebi-jp/freemarket_sample_64b/README.md

 - belongs_to :category
 - has_many :images
 - has_many :users
-- has_many :users, through: :comments
+- has_many :users, through: :comments, dependent: :destroy

 ## commentsテーブル
 |Column|Type|Options|